microsoft/WSA/CONTRIBUTING.md

 - Please avoid filing duplicates of [open](https://github.com/microsoft/WSA/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request) or [closed](https://github.com/microsoft/WSA/issues?q=is%3Aissue+is%3Aclosed+label%3Afeature-request) feature requests
 - All new feature requests will automatically be tagged with the **feature-request** label
-- Feature requests should always be created linked to the [Future Release Milestone](https://github.com/microsoft/WSA/milestone/8)

 ### 📚 Documentation Issue